Dylan Sikura: International play

 Sikura represented Team Canada at the 2017 Spengler Cup in Davos, Switzerland.
 He played in four games and recorded one point to help Canada win the tournament.

 Sikura was named to Team Canada's pre-Olympic roster for the 2018 Winter Olympics but failed to make the final roster.

 Personal life

-Sikura's brother Tyler is currently playing hockey in the AHL for the Cleveland Monsters.
-Sikura is half Slovakian.
+Sikura's brother Tyler is also a professional ice hockey player.
+Sikura is half Slovakian and half Japanese.
 His grandfather escaped Czechoslovakia and arrived in Nova Scotia in the 1950s.
 He ran a thoroughbred race horse breeding farm, Hill 'n' Dale Farms, which was later taken over by Sikura's uncle and father after his grandfather's death.